 In most cases, soft contact lenses are extremely comfortable to wear, even when first used.
 However, there are times that contact lens discomfort can occur.
-While they are usually not serious, it is important to be aware of some of the causes of this discomfort and when it may put your vision at risk.
+While they are usually not serious, it’s important to be aware of contact lens irritations and when they may put your vision at risk.
+This will help protect and preserve your eye health down the line.

 There are a variety of causes for contact lens discomfort.
-In order for the lenses to work appropriately, proper care is crucial, including following the maintenance and replacement schedule outlined by your eye doctor.
+For the lenses to work appropriately, proper care is crucial.
+That includes following the maintenance and replacement schedule outlined by your eye doctor.
 Using these guidelines, you can keep your eyes comfortable and healthy while you wear contact lenses.

-If you fail to follow these guidelines for extended periods of time you can experience discomfort as well as a potential for serious vision problems.
+If you fail to follow these guidelines, you can experience discomfort as well as a potential for serious vision problems.

-There are some common signs of discomfort, which are not unusual for contact lens wearers.
-However, these may indicate that you are not caring properly for your contacts and should be addressed if they continue over a period of time.
+There are some common signs of discomfort which are not unusual for contact lens wearers.
+However, these may indicate that you are not caring properly for your contacts and should be addressed if they continue.
+These signs include:

 - Burning, stinging, irritation, or other types of eye pain